radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 **Proxied Authorization Control**

-This control can be enabled/disabled from the Main Control Panel > Settings Tab > Server Front End section > Supported Controls sub-section.
+This control can be enabled/disabled from the configured from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Supported Controls sub-section.
 Check the Enable Proxy Authorization box and click Save.
 Restart the RadiantOne service.
 If you have a cluster deployed, restart the service on all nodes.

 Authorization for RadiantOne data is checked based on the user who authenticated.
 The authorization ID (DN) is linked to the authenticated ID (DN) for the same connection.
 With the proxy authorization control enabled, the client can switch the user ID (for authorization purposes) without having to re-authenticate with a new connection.
 After the Proxy Authorization control is enabled from here, the configuration (who is allowed to impersonate whom) is defined as access controls from the Settings tab > Security section > Access Control sub-section.
 For more details on the configuration, please see [Operations](06-security#operations).